-In order to take the exam, you must submit an application to the Arkansas Board of Electrical Examiners.
-Applications must be received by the state board at least five days before the board’s regularly-scheduled meetings.
-Exams will be offered every six months, and are administered by Prov., Inc.
+To take the exam, you must submit an application to the Arkansas Board of Electrical Examiners.
+Applications must be received by the state board at least five days before the board’s regularly scheduled meetings.
+Exams will be offered every six months, and are administered by Prov.
+Inc.

 OBTAIN YOUR ELECTRICIAN LICENSE: After you pass the exam, you must pay a licensing fee to obtain your license.
 Journeyman electrician, residential journeyman, air conditioning, and industrial maintenance electrician licenses each cost $25.
 The price for master and residential master electrician licenses totals $50.
 Licenses must be renewed each year, and you have the option to pay in advance for up to three years of renewals.
 The cost for yearly renewals is the same as the licensing fees.

 CONTINUING EDUCATION: Both journeyman and master electricians must complete at least eight hours of continuing education for each National Electrical Code (NEC) cycle.
 An updated National Electrical Code gets published every three years, with 2020 being the most recent edition.